 - Never leave your pet in your vehicle.
 Keep your pet indoors and put out plenty of water for them to stay hydrated during hot summer days.
 If your pet must stay outdoors, provide ventilated shelter, baby pools filled with water, and sunscreen on pets with short hair.
 Baby sunscreen can be used on pets.

-- Do not chain your pet up, as this will make it difficult for your pet to access water or shade.
+- Do not chain your pet up.
+This will make it difficult for your pet to access water or shade.

 - Your pet can experience heat exhaustion.
 Do not exercise your pet strenuously on extreme heat days.
 Avoid long walks and hikes.

 - Bring pets inside.
-If you have livestock or large animals, move them to sheltered areas with non-frozen drinking water.
+Move livestock or large animals to sheltered areas with non-frozen drinking water.

 - Do not let your pet sleep on a heating pad or electric blanket –- indoors or outdoors.
 Your pet could be easily burned, and when left unattended, heating pads or electric blankets can overheat and spark a fire.